a friendly space to explore exciting research

 Free lunch and coffee provided before every session!

-Our next session is July 31st, 2025 at 12:00 PM
+Our next session is August 14th, 2025 at 12:00 PM

-Fourth Year, Department of Biophysics
+First Year, Department of Physics

 Click here for a full list of PGSS 2025 Speakers